RuoxiHou/Giftee_Nhan_Miguel_Ruoxi/your-project/README.md

 ## Workflow
 Outline the workflow you used in your project.
 What were the steps you went through?
+1. Webscraping data from websites by using Selenium
+2. Data Cleaning
+3. Website Design

 <a name="organization"></a>

 ## Organization
 How did you organize yourself?
 Did you use any tools?
+Trello and regular discussion
 <a name="links"></a>

 ## Links